|

 international data analysis).

 People online are mostly concentrated in a few parts of the world.
+The next graph shows the situation in the twenty European

 countries with the largest number of people using the